Sinking of MV Sewol: Multiple turns to the right (08:48)

 Right before the incident, Park and Cho were standing side by side near the ship's wheel at the bridge.
 Captain Lee was absent from the bridge at the time.
 At 8:46 a.m., as Sewol was travelling at a speed of 18 kn at a course of around 136 degrees, Park ordered Cho to change the course from 135 degrees to 140 degrees, which Cho consequently undertook.

 The accounts of what happened next are conflicting.
 According to Park's testimony, after she had used the radar to check that Sewol's course was changed and the new course was set to 140 degrees, she ordered Cho to change the course of the ship further to 145 degrees.
 The order was given at 8:48 a.m.
 After realizing that the ship was heavily listing to starboard, which led the bow to turn to the right, she gave an order to turn the wheel to port.
 Immediately after giving the order, she heard Cho exclaim, "The wheel isn't working" in a flustered voice, after which the ship started listing.

 Cho's testimony did not notably differ from that of Park.
 He testified that the listing began with the order to turn to 140 degrees.
 According to Cho, he only received the order to change the course to 140 degrees, and not the order to change the course to 145 degrees.
-Because Sewol kept turning towards the right even as he was holding onto the wheel, he made two turns to the left amounting to a five-degree turn.
-Because the ship did not stop its rightward turning, it was eventually facing a 145-degree course.
+As Sewol kept turning towards the right even as he was holding onto the wheel, he made two turns to the left amounting to a five-degree turn.
+As the ship did not stop its rightward turning, it was eventually facing a 145-degree course.
 Cho testified that Park gave an order to turn "in the opposite direction" at this point, which he followed by turning the ship further to the left by ten degrees, so the total amount of the turn became fifteen degrees to the left.

 The court came to the conclusion that Cho's steering led the ship to attempt a fifteen-degree turn for forty seconds.
 The court concluded that Cho, who was flustered by the ship turning faster than expected while he was following Park's order to turn to 145 degrees, was attempting to turn to the left when he took Park's order to mean a turn in the opposite direction.
 This led him to make a turn to the right, causing the front of the ship to rapidly turn right.